-In 2010 alone, car accidents caused 32,885 deaths according to the US Department of Transportation.
+In 2019 alone, motor vehicle traffic crashes caused an estimated 36,120 deaths according to the U.S. Department of Transportation.
 Not surprisingly, they are also the leading type of personal injury lawsuit in the U.S.

 Motor vehicle accidents can occur for any number of reasons.
 Often, they are the result of mindless and preventable mistakes—texting at the wheel, disregard for traffic rules, speeding, or just plain inattention.
 But roadrage and accidents caused by intentional recklessness can also result in serious injuries.

 And drivers are not the only cause of motor vehicle accidents.
 Manufacturing defects in cars, motorcycles or other vehicles can directly lead to serious injuries on the road.
 Other contributing factors can include roads in poor physical condition, areas with heavy construction, and even unclear road signs.
 Never assume there must be another driver at direct fault for an accident to become a viable case.
 Have an attorney review the facts with you first.

 Regardless of why they happen, motor vehicle accidents are a major cause of death.
 As we hear all too often, they can also lead to serious, life-changing injuries, including: